Discount Agents: Everything You Need to Know to Do It Right

 1. Flat-Fee Agents

-A flat-fee agent is one who charges a set fee for their services, regardless of the sale price of your home.
+A flat-fee agent charges a set fee for their services, regardless of the sale price of your home.
 So, if you sell your home for $200,000, the agent’s commission would be the same as if you sold it for $2,000,000.

-The typical fee for a flat-fee agent is around $3,000, but it can vary depending on the agent and the market you’re in.
+The typical fee for a flat-fee agent is around $3,000, but it can vary depending on the agent and your market.

 2. 2-for-1 Model

-This model is where an agent offers to sell your home for free so long as you buy a home through them.
-In other words, they get paid on the buy-side of the transaction from the seller of your new home.
+This model is where an agent offers to sell your home for free as long as you also buy a home through them.
+In other words, they get paid on the buying side of the transaction from the seller of your new home.

 The 2-for-1 model is less common than the others because it generally doesn’t save the seller much money.
 And, in some cases, it could actually end up costing you more.